zmartzone/lua-resty-openidc/README.md

           local opts = {
-             -- the full redirect URI must be protected by this script redirect_uri = "https://MY_HOST_NAME/redirect_uri"
+             -- the full redirect URI must be protected by this script -- if the URI starts with a / the full redirect URI becomes -- ngx.var.scheme.."://"..ngx.var.http_host..opts.redirect_uri
+             -- unless the scheme was overridden using opts.redirect_uri_scheme or an X-Forwarded-Proto header in the incoming request redirect_uri = "https://MY_HOST_NAME/redirect_uri"
              -- up until version 1.6.1 you'd specify -- redirect_uri_path = "/redirect_uri",
-             -- and the redirect URI became
+             -- and could not set the hostname
-             -- ngx.var.scheme.."://"..ngx.var.http_host..opts.redirect_uri_path
-             -- unless the scheme was overridden using opts.redirect_uri_scheme or an X-Forwarded-Proto header in the incoming request

              discovery = "https://accounts.google.com/.well-known/openid-configuration",
              client_id = "<client_id>",